-The procurement process for the new service found rates-funded rubbish collections were more cost-effective for the average household, and our city as a whole, when compared with a PAYT rubbish collection.
+The procurement process for the service found rates-funded rubbish collections were more cost-effective for the average household, and our city as a whole, when compared with a PAYT rubbish collection.
 Rates-funded collections are also more convenient, as there is no need to purchase a tag to attach to the bin for collection.

-Feedback received from the community in the Long Term Plan 2018 showed 66% of submitters were in favour of introducing rates-funded collections, and our recent Talking Trash survey showed 61% preferred charging for rubbish specifically through property rates; 39% preferred PAYT; and 79% agreed that having different sized/cost bins would improve the service.
+Feedback received from the community in the Long Term Plan 2018 showed 66% of submitters were in favour of introducing rates-funded collections, and our Talking Trash survey showed 61% preferred charging for rubbish specifically through property rates; 39% preferred PAYT; and 79% agreed that having different sized/cost bins would improve the service.